 Broadband deals for low income families

-Despite broadband being considered a basic utility, nay even a basic human right, you would think there would be schemes to help low-income families get online.
-But there isn't.
+Despite broadband being considered a basic utility, you would think there would be schemes to help low-income families get online.
+But there aren't.
 The closest there is to that in the telecoms world is BT Basic, which is a means to get a very cheap phone line should you qualify (it's means-tested).

 Beyond that, it's going to come down to finding the best possible deal so you are at least spending as little as possible.

-Although many suppliers offer what they call ‘low cost’ broadband deals, there is only one supplier in the UK that specifically offers anything at all for families or individuals on low incomes – and it's not broadband.
-BT Basic is a low-cost telephone service for people on specific means-tested benefits.
+Although many suppliers offer what they call ‘low cost’ broadband deals, there is only one supplier in the UK that specifically offers anything at all for families or individuals on low incomes.
+BT Basic is a low-cost phone service for people on specific means-tested benefits.
 Those means-tests are:

 - Income Support

 - Pensions Credit (Guaranteed Credit)

 - Universal Credit (and are on zero earnings)

 BT Basic costs just £5.10 per month and includes £1.50 of calls.
 There is a price cap set at £10 so you won’t be charged above that.
 You can also choose to have BT Basic broadband – this is a standard broadband connection with 15GB monthly usage.
 Alternatively, you can sign up for BT Home Essentials, which is a fibre service with speeds up to 67Mbps costing just £15 per month.

 There are essentially three ways of getting broadband into your home: ADSL, cable, and fibre.
 The ADSL option (also known as standard broadband) will usually be the cheapest.
 Although it won't reach the ultra high speeds of fibre or cable, ADSL (usually around 10-11Mbps) will easily be fast enough for browsing the web, sending and receiving emails and even streaming music and movies.